jundalisay/sp/content/en/research/hume/treatise/book-2/part-3/section-03b.md

 - the insufficiency of any means.

 I may desire any fruit as of an excellent relish.
-◦ But whenever you convince me of my mistake, my longing ceases.
+- But whenever you convince me of my mistake, my longing ceases.

-• I may will the performance of certain actions as means of obtaining any desired good.
+I may will the performance of certain actions as means of obtaining any desired good.

-◦ But my willing of these actions is:
+But my willing of these actions is:
 - only secondary
 - founded on the supposition that they are causes of the proposed effect.

 As soon as I discover the falsehood of that supposition, they must become indifferent to me.

 It is natural for someone not philosophical to imagine that the mind’s actions are entirely the same.

-        ◦ Its actions:
+Its actions:
-            ▪ do not produce a different sensation
+- do not produce a different sensation
-            ▪ are not immediately distinguishable to the feeling and perception.
+- are not immediately distinguishable to the feeling and perception.

-    • Reason, for instance, exerts itself without producing any sensible emotion.
+Reason, for instance, exerts itself without producing any sensible emotion.

-        ◦ Reason scarce ever conveys any pleasure or uneasiness except in:
+Reason scarce ever conveys any pleasure or uneasiness except in:
-            ▪ the more sublime disquisitions of philosophy, or ▪ the frivolous subtleties of the school.
+- the more sublime disquisitions of philosophy, or
+- the frivolous subtleties of the school.

-    • Hence every action of the mind, which operates with the same calmness and tranquility, is confounded with reason by people who judge things from the first appearance.
+Hence every action of the mind, which operates with the same calmness, is confounded with reason by people who judge things from the first appearance.

-    • There are certain calm desires and tendencies, which though are real passions:
+There are certain calm desires and tendencies, which though are real passions:
-        ◦ produce little emotion in the mind.
+- produce little emotion in the mind.
-        ◦ are more known by their effects than by the immediate feeling or sensation.
+- are more known by their effects than by the immediate feeling or sensation.

-    • These are two kinds of desires:
+These are 2 kinds of desires:

-        ◦ instincts originally implanted in our natures, such as:
+1. Instincts originally implanted in our natures, such as:
-            ▪ benevolence and resentment
+  - benevolence and resentment
-            ▪ the love of life
+  - the love of life
-            ▪ kindness to children; or
+  - kindness to children; or

-        ◦ the general appetite to good and aversion to evil.
+2. The general appetite to good and aversion to evil.

-    • When any of these passions are calm, and cause no disorder in the soul, they are:
+When any of these passions are calm, and cause no disorder in the soul, they are:
-        ◦ very readily taken for the determinations of reason ◦ supposed to proceed from the same faculty with that, which judges of truth and falsehood.
+- very readily taken for the determinations of reason
+- supposed to proceed from the same faculty with that, which judges of truth and falsehood.

-    • Their nature and principles have been supposed the same.
+Their nature and principles have been supposed the same.
-        ◦ Because their sensations are not evidently different.
+- Because their sensations are not evidently different.

-    • Beside these calm passions which often determine the will, there are certain violent emotions of the same kind which have likewise a great influence on the will.
+Beside these calm passions which often determine the will, there are certain violent emotions of the same kind which have likewise a great influence on the will.

-        ◦ When I receive any injury from another, I often feel a violent passion of resentment.
+When I receive any injury from another, I often feel a violent passion of resentment.

-            ▪ This makes me desire his evil and punishment, independent of all considerations of pleasure and advantage to myself.
+This makes me desire his evil and punishment, independent of all considerations of pleasure and advantage to myself.

-        ◦ When I am immediately threatened with any grievous ill, my fears, apprehensions, and aversions:
+When I am immediately threatened with any grievous ill, my fears, apprehensions, and aversions:
-            ▪ rise to a great height
+- rise to a great height
-            ▪ produce a sensible emotion.
+- produce a sensible emotion.

 The common error of metaphysicians is in: